-The Smithsonian's National Postal Museum to Display the GENESIS OF PHILATELY, 5/3-11
+THe Smithsonian's National Postal Museum Displays the GENESIS OF PHILATELY, Now thru 5/11

 On May 1, 1840, Great Britain issued the world's first postage stamp: the Penny Black.
 It revolutionized postal services worldwide.
 Mulready postal stationery lettersheets were also officially issued on that day.
 Neither the stamps nor the stationery were valid to prepay postage before that date; however, a few Penny Blacks and Mulready "covers" are known to have passed through the post office before the official date of issuance.
 The May 2, 1840, cover being displayed at the museum is the only known item carrying both the Penny Black and Mulready One Penny letter sheet.